jasjeev4/ROKTTakeHome/readme.md

 ## Notes

 - The application supports multiple valid date input types apart from the obviously supported UTC time format.
 For example '2000' is a valid date input.

-- If the output is to be generated from a partially correct input file, it will be generated if the date in the range of the input dates is valid.
+- If there's no data in a valid date range,